Open Gardens

 March to September 2025

-For our 2025 season, we are delighted to present a diverse collection of beautiful gardens, carefully selected to inspire and captivate.
-They are spread across the villages and rural communities where St Luke’s highly respected team looks after patients at home so that they can stay in familiar surroundings and close to loved ones.
+As our 2025 season has now come to an end for the year, we would like to say thank you to everyone who supported them.
+There were a diverse collection of beautiful gardens on offer, carefully selected to inspire and captivate.
+They were spread across the villages and rural communities where St Luke’s highly respected team looks after patients at home so that they can stay in familiar surroundings and close to loved ones.

-This is a unique opportunity to explore a variety of garden designs and planting schemes, with many not typically open to the public.
-Our Open Gardens are a wonderful way for our supporters to help raise vital funds for our compassionate care.
+Our Open Gardens are a unique opportunity to explore a variety of garden designs and planting schemes, with many not typically open to the public.
+They are a wonderful way for our supporters to help raise vital funds for our compassionate care.

 Our Open Gardens scheme is proudly sponsored by NFU Mutual Plymouth.